siribandari6/SymptoTrackAI-Hybrid-RAG-Chatbot-for-Symptom-Monitoring/README.md

-Here's a *concise and professional version* of the README.md for your *SymptoTrackAI* project, retaining all essential information while reducing length and repetition:

----

-`markdown
 # 🤖 SymptoTrackAI: Hybrid RAG Chatbot for Symptom Monitoring

 SymptoTrackAI is an AI-powered Django web application that uses a **Hybrid Retrieval-Augmented Generation (RAG)** model to provide symptom-based health advice.
 It combines FAISS vector search with transformer models for accurate predictions based on user-input symptoms.